 For many years, Jack Ross was in a partnership with Allan Waisman.
 This firm amalgamated with another firm in 1964 to become Waisman Ross-Blankstein Coop Gillmor Hanna, later know as Number Ten Architects.

 Born in Winnipeg on 8 July 1928, Jack Jr. is the son of Gwendolyn and Jack Ross.
-He graduated from the University of Manitoba with a Bachelor of Architecture in 1951.
+He attended Gordon Bell High School and then went on to graduate from the University of Manitoba with a Bachelor of Architecture in 1951.
 During his time on campus, he was recruited by John A. Russell to do theatre and set design for amateur theatre groups, a tradition which Jack Ross and Alan Waisman continued through the 1950s.
 It was a fortuitous time to enter the field of architecture, which was crackling with post war development mainly in the modernist style.

 Ross began his apprenticeship with Eric Thrift until March 1952, when he accepted a position with another local architectural practice, Charles Faurer, for whom he was a draftsman.
 He leapt into contention with the Manitoba Association of Architects (MAA) when in 1953, as yet unlicensed, he opened a practice called Waisman and Ross Architects.
 He and Waisman opened their office on 1 May 1953, and under dire threats from the MAA, Ross was ultimately registered on 13 November 1953.
 He had worked with Allan Waisman in Charles Faurer’s office, and had been three years behind him in university.